 - The Graduate Women in Science Award for Best 8th Grade Paaper

 - Award for Best Middle School Paper from the Minnesota Academy of Science.

-Emi did her Science Fair project independently, as FSM only does Science Fair in alternate years and 2013-14 was a History Day year (Emi’s History Day documentary Charles Drew and the Blood Bank is moving on to State).
+Emi did her Science Fair project independently, as FSMN only does Science Fair in alternate years and 2013-14 was a History Day year (Emi’s History Day documentary Charles Drew and the Blood Bank is moving on to State).
 The title of her project, and her paper, is: Behind the Kernels, A Study of 5 Fungal Endophytes and their use in Biocontrol Against the Common Maize Pathogen Ustilago maydis.

 Emi’s interest in mold and fungus was piqued while working on her 2012-13 Science Fair project.
-So FSM science teacher Steve Moe connected her with Dr. Georgiana May at the U of M who studies corn and the effects that different fungus has on corn.
+So FSMN science teacher Steve Moe connected her with Dr. Georgiana May at the U of M who studies corn and the effects that different fungus has on corn.
 Over the summer and throughout the fall, Emi went to the research lab 2-3 days a week.
 During that time, she learned how to work in a lab, and to conduct her experiment.